 Altair also provides Client Engineering Services, or CES, to support our customers with long-term ongoing expertise.
-This has the benefit of embedding us within customers, deepening our understanding of their processes, and allowing us to perceive trends more quickly in the overall market.
-Our presence at our customers' sites (currently substantially limited to remote presence in response to COVID-19) helps us to better tailor our software products' research and development, or R&D, and sales initiatives.
+This has the benefit of embedding us within customers, deepening our understanding of their processes, and allowing us to more quickly perceive trends in the overall market.
+Our presence at our customers' sites (currently limited to remote presence as a result of travel restrictions in effect in response to the COVID-19 outbreak) helps us to better tailor our software products' research and development, or R&D, and sales initiatives.